WiktorK02/GravityPy/README.md

 # GravityPy
 ## About Project
-Simulation presents full customizable n-body problem using pygame
+GravityPy is a high-performance pygame application presenting a fully customizable n-body gravity simulation
 ## Getting Started
 ### Prerequisites
 Download python, pip and check version